 Oleksandr Merezhko, however, is sceptical about the “neutral” plans of peace proposed by China and Brazil which do not address the return of Ukrainian territory occupied by Russia.

-He criticizes the two countries for using “empty slogans” in their peace plans, arguing that they fail to answer crucial questions like “Do you want to restore Ukraine’s territorial unity or not?” or “Do you want to apply international law and UN to Ukraine and to this war or no?”
+He criticizes the two countries for using “empty slogans” in their peace plans, arguing that they fail to answer crucial questions like “Do you want to restore Ukraine’s territorial unity or not?” or “Do you want to apply international law and UN Charter to Ukraine and to this war or no?”

 Two rival camps find a strange appeal in Victory Plan